 “I can handle nearly anything you throw my way, Detective.”

 Phone still pressed to his ear, Jacob laughed as he followed Carter out of the station.
 “No, you’re right, I shouldn’t laugh.
 But come on, Al. You gotta admit it’s a bit hilarious.”

-Al. Short for Allison or Alice, if I had to guess.
+Al. Short for Allison or Alice, maybe.
 Bo glanced at Jacob’s left hand.
 No ring.
 Fiancée or girlfriend?